 - Cook the custard on the stove to get it hot, and starting to thicken, before it goes into the oven.
 Then it will get done in time.

-– I also added the peaches at the end of the custard cooking time.
+- Added the peaches at the end of the custard cooking time to warm.
 (I didn’t the first couple times and they cooled the custard down enough so it STILL didn’t get done.)

 Here’s the recipe for Grandma’s Peach Kuchen – or you could drive the 534 miles from Billings, Montana like my parents did.Print